-Modern asphalt facilities are located throughout the southeast, capable of producing a variety of asphalt mixes for use in Sloan Construction Company projects or purchased external suppliers
+Modern asphalt facilities are located throughout the southeast, capable of producing a variety of asphalt mixes for use in Sloan Construction projects and purchasing external customers.

-In our design laboratory and through our association with parent company, Reeves, we have the ability to provide conventional asphalt mixes as well as the most technical applications which address properties such as skid resistance, noise levels, high durability, and even “warm asphalt”, a new concept in environmental design.
+In our design laboratory and through our association with parent company, Reeves, we have the ability to provide conventional asphalt mixes as well as the most technical applications.
+These applications address properties such as skid resistance, noise levels, high durability, and even “warm asphalt”, a new concept in environmental design.

 Hot Mix Asphalt (HMA) is a combination of aggregates, hydrated lime, and a bituminous binder called asphalt cement.
 Sometimes additives are used (for example rubber from old car tires or rejuvenators) and, increasingly, reclaimed “asphalt” from old roads called RAP (recycled asphalt pavement).
 The aggregates that are added are crushed stone and sand mixed in a predetermined proportion to obtain the desired properties.